-The prognos said, “She believes that.”
+The prognos focused intently.
+“She believes that.”

 Thaddeus turned to the only people in the room who seemed fully aware of what was going on.
 “Do you care to explain?” he asked.

 The other professor, someone from the divination department, coughed self-importantly.
-“Miss Canelo regained her ability to speak when the sun rose, but any attempts to question her about the events of yesterday evening seem to yield only this one answer.
+“Miss Canelo regained her ability to speak when the sun rose, but any attempts to question her about the events of yesterday evening yield only this one answer.
 It’s the same for any questions involving the Raven Queen.
 We believe the Raven Queen placed some sort of curse or geas on her.
 We were able to uncover Miss Canelo’s diary from her room, and there are hints that she and Moore were interested in the bounty offered for information on the Raven Queen.”
-The man pulled the a small book from his satchel and handed it to Investigator Kuchen.
+The man pulled a small book from his satchel and handed it to Investigator Kuchen.
 “Perhaps you will find it useful.
 I can only hope so, as I doubt our unfortunate student will be much help to you at this point.”

 “A cursebreaker, perhaps,” Kuchen suggested.